ess-dmsc/NeXus-Streamer/README.md

 # ISIS NeXus Streamer for Mantid
 Stream event data from a NeXus file from RAL/ISIS using Apache Kafka for the purpose of development of live data streaming in Mantid.

-Run metadata messages are sent to both the event stream and the run info stream.
-The offset recorded in the message is guaranteed to correspond to just before the RunInfo message in the event stream.
-Messages should be discarded until a RunInfo message with the same run number is encountered.
+Run start and stop messages are produced, to make use of these and consume from a specified timestamp Kafka version >0.10.2.0 is required.

 A variable number of messages are sent per frame, such that the number of events in a message does not exceed a limit.
 The limit is 200 by default and can be specified using the optional argument `-m <max_events_per_message>`.

 The client runs until the user terminates it, repeatedly sending data from the same file but with incrementing run numbers.
+Unless the `-z` flag is used to produce only a single run.

 Usage:
 ```
 main_nexusPublisher -f <filepath>    Full file path of nexus file to stream
 -d <det_spec_map_filepath>    Full file path of file defining the det-spec mapping
 [-b <host>]    Broker IP address or hostname, default is 'sakura'
-[-t <event_topic_name>]    Name of event data topic to publish to, default is 'test_event_topic'
-[-r <run_topic_name>]    Name of run data topic to publish to, default is 'test_run_topic'
-[-a <det_spec_topic_name>]    Name of detector-spectra map topic to publish to, default is 'test_det_spec_topic'
+[-i <instrument_name>]    Used as prefix for topic names
 [-m <max_events_per_message>]   Maximum number of events to send in a single message, default is '200'
 [-s]    Slow mode, publishes data at approx realistic rate of 10 frames per second
 [-q]    Quiet mode, makes publisher less chatty on stdout